adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 cannot use Google Test, please let us know.

 # Setting Expectations #
 The key to using a mock object successfully is to set the _right expectations_ on it.
-If you set the expectations too strict, your out will fail as the result of unrelated changes.
+If you set the expectations too strict, your test will fail as the result of unrelated changes.
 If you set them too loose, bugs can slip through.
-You want to do it just right such that your out can catch exactly the kind of bugs you intend it to catch.
+You want to do it just right such that your test can catch exactly the kind of bugs you intend it to catch.
 Google Mock provides the necessary means for you to do it "just right."

 ## General Syntax ##
 In Google Mock we use the `EXPECT_CALL()` macro to set an expectation on a mock method.
 The general syntax is: